 From face masks to hand sanitizer to Tyvek biohazard bodysuits, the health-conscious among us are carrying more daily essentials now than ever.
-If you’re looking to graduate beyond a baseball-sized wallet and cargo shorts for your everyday carry, it’s time to invest in a compact carryall.
-If you still have hang-ups about carrying a “murse” or an 80s-era fanny pack, don’t worry.
-We’ve graduated to “slings” and “crossbody bags” now.
-Here are five of our favorite minimalist bags to wrangle your pandemic-related EDC.
+If you’re ready to graduate beyond a baseball-sized wallet and cargo shorts for your everyday carry (EDC), it’s time to invest in a compact carryall.
+Don’t worry if you still have hang-ups about carrying a “murse” or an 80s-era fanny pack.
+We’ve graduated to fancier “slings” and “crossbody bags” now.
+Here are our favorite minimalist bags to wrangle your pandemic-related EDC in this time of corona.

 Peak Design Everyday Sling 6L